HEFTIEProject/zarr-benchmarks/docs/index.md

 ## Zarr format version

+Although not shown here with graphs, we found that the difference between reading and writing Zarr format 2 and Zarr format 3 data with otherwise identical settings was negligible.

 ## Different image types

 Up to now, all results are from a 16-bit CT image dataset of a heart.
 The